Protecting Our Time, Energy, and Values When It’s Not Easy to Do

 Step Three: Combat Post-Boundary-Setting Anxiety

 Setting boundaries is a crucial step in protecting our time, energy, and well-being.
 But for many of us, the real challenge begins after we've communicated our limits.
 Enter: Post-Boundary-Setting Anxiety.
-I came across the concept recently via psychologist Dr. George Sachs, and it seemed like the perfect way to describe that sinking feeling in your stomach, the nagging voice in your head, and the emotional discomfort that follows protecting your time, values, energy, or emotions.
+I came across the concept recently via psychologist Dr. George Sachs, and it seemed like the perfect way to describe that sinking feeling in our stomachs, the nagging voice in our heads, and the emotional discomfort that follows protecting our time, values, energy, or emotions.

 Here's what it can look like: